 Will you need a COVID vaccine certification to travel?

-The CBC recently reported that the minister of intergovernmental affairs is working with international partners to develop a program to verify that incoming travellers to Canada have had their full doses of the COVID-19 vaccine.
+The CBC has also reported that the minister of intergovernmental affairs is working with international partners to develop a program to verify that incoming travellers to Canada have had their full doses of the COVID-19 vaccine.

-With vaccine passports rapidly gaining notoriety around the world, we will likely continue to see rapid developments in COVID vaccine certifications for travel and the development of digital health apps.
+With that being said, we will likely continue to see rapid developments in COVID vaccine certifications for travel and the development of digital health apps in 2021.
 We will continue to provide you with up-to-date travel information about these topics so you’re ready to get out there when the world opens up again.

 Where can I travel to now?